Category Archives: Senior Life Style

 Baby Boomers Elder Abuse

-baby boomers elder abuse Many baby boomers, born between 1945 1954 are now retiring.
-Although the financial advisor community, banks and government have talked about building sufficient retirement savings to cover them during retirement, many do not have sufficient funds to take them through retirement.
-On top of that there seems to be in increasing level of baby boomers elder abuse that is taking place.
-As more and more baby boomers move into their late retirement years this is becoming an increasing problem.
-The chart summarizes the various kinds of elder abuse that takes place.
+baby boomers elder abuseMany baby boomers, born between 1945 and 1954, are now retiring.
+Although the financial advisor community, banks, and government have discussed building sufficient retirement savings to cover them during retirement, many do not have sufficient funds to take them through retirement.
+On top of that, there seems to be an increasing level of baby boomer elder abuse that is taking place.
+As more and more baby boomers move into their late retirement years, this problem is becoming more and more common.
+The chart summarizes the various kinds of elder abuse that take place.
 Often the most visible or those of physical abuse.
-But there are five other types of abuse, including financial, verbal, emotional, neglect and even abandonment.
-How can people be so cruel and treat their elderly family members this way?
-How can care workers treat people this way?
-It can be a terrible thing to experience this kind of abuse.
-Having lots of money does not always protect you either.
+But there are five other types of abuse, including

-Elder abuse abuse in our Community
+Elder Abuse in our Community

-Examples of baby boomers elder abuse
+Examples of baby boomers’ elder abuse

 Save